ChordPro/chordpro/docs/content/Directives-image.md

 The optional _options_ can be used to control the appearance of the image.
 Single or double quotes can be used if spaces are to be included in the option values.

 `width=`_width_
 Specifies the desired width of the image in typographic points (1/72 inch or 0.3528 mm).
-If neccessary the original image is scaled to fit.
+If necessary the original image is scaled to fit.

 `height=`_height_
 Specifies the desired height of the image.
-If neccessary the original image is scaled to fit.
+If necessary the original image is scaled to fit.

 `scale=`_factor_
 Scales the image with the factor.